y44k0v/1000barcodes/README.md

-# 1000barcodes
+# 1000 barcodes
-100 barcodes in SVG, PNG and File
+1000 barcodes in SVG, PNG and File in EAN13